frankMilde/fairshare/README.md

  Uses parameters given by settings.ini

-`./fairshare -r 1500 -2000`
+`./fairshare -1 1500 -2 2000`

-Ignores the income 2 and the rent from settings.ini and uses the ones provided by argument the command line arguments instead.
+Ignores the income from  settings.ini and uses the ones provided by the command line arguments instead.

 Requirements